roosmaa/ledger-app-nano/doc/nano.md

 | Account address                                   | var       |

-### Validate block
+### Cache block

 #### Description

-This command validates the signature of an universal block and caches the block data in-memory so that the next call to sign block command could determine the changes in account state.
+This command caches the frontier block in memory.
+The sign block command uses this cached data to determine the changes in account state.

 #### Coding